 Prepare for the Workforce of Tomorrow

 Last but not least, we all agree that workforce is diverse and ever-evolving.
-Whether it’s a major restructuring or your job is taken over by automation and robots, you should be ready.
+Whether it’s a major restructuring.
+Or perhaps your job is taken over by automation and robots.
+You should be ready to create your own career path.

-While I’m not into figuring out my ultimate career goal in one night, I agree with Sandberg that what’s important the most is that we’re picking fast-growth jobs.
+While I’m not into figuring out my ultimate career goal in one night, I agree with Sheryl Sandberg when she said “what’s important the most is that we’re picking fast-growth jobs”.
 And of course, it matters that we’re working for a company with a mission that we believe in deeply.
 Both are criteria that you should have in mind before thinking of climbing up the corporate career ladder.

 Unfortunately, too often, today’s companies seems still prefer to offer a one-size-fits-all management track for their employees.
 Most of them haven’t yet had the urge to build a system where specialists or individual contributors are appreciated and rewarded as high as senior-level managers are.